totinos-heathen/5e-to-starfinder-guide/README.md

 In addition, there are several actions/full actions that aren't in 5e (charge, fight defensively, several of the combat maneuvers).

 #### The quick take: Just read the cheatsheet.

+### Life and Death

+Starfinder is very different from 5e in that healing is not nearly as critical.
+This is because you have two health pools, Stamina Points (SP) and Hit Points (HP).
+In addition, your character will have a number of Resolve Points, which are related but not equivalent to health.
+Your SP are generally very comparable to your HP in terms of size, but they regenerate much more quickly.
+They are also where damage is typically allocated first.
+The quickest way to restore them is by spending 1 Resolve Point during a 10-minute uninterrupted rest (the equivalent of the 1-hour 5e short rest).

+HP on the other hand regenerates much slower than HP in 5e, which is quite significant.
+For example, after an 8-hour rest, all SP and Resolve Points are restored, but only 1 HP per level is restored.
+At level 1 for an Ysoki Technomancer (one of the lowest starting HP builds), that's still only 1/7 of their total HP.
+So think of HP like your capacity for wounds, and SP as your readiness and energy.

+The rules for dying, stabilization, and death are quite different from 5e.
+However, the similarities are:
+* If you're stable, you're safe and at 0 HP for now.
+However, Starfinder makes long term stability without healing much more dangerous, requiring a Constitution check after 1 hour.
+* If you take damage reducing you to 0 HP, if the remaining damage exceeds your maximum health, you die instantly.
+* Healing a character that is dying or stable brings them back up, as if they had never been reduced to 0 HP.

+Read page 250 in the CRB for more information on death and dying, but the basic idea is if you are at 0 HP and 0 Resolve Points, you are dead.

+#### The quick take: Use up your Stamina Points, avoid using up your Hit Points, and be very careful of going below a quarter of your Resolve Points.

 ## Sourcebooks